ViroGym: Realistic Large-Scale Benchmarks for Evaluating Viral Proteins: Results

-The overall results for mutational effect prediction task are presented in Table~\ref{DMS}, with detailed performance metrics are reported in Appendix A.2 (\cref{results_all}, Figure~\ref{dms_all_r_per_task} and~\ref{dms_all_per_task}).
-ProGen2 achieves the strongest performance, as illustrated in Figure~\ref{DMS_PER_TASK}, which shows per-task results using ESM2 15B as an example.
-However, the remaining models show no statistically significant performance differences.
+The overall results for mutational effect prediction task are presented in Table~\ref{DMS}, with detailed performance metrics are reported in Appendix~\ref{sec:appendix_rankings}.
+ProGen2 achieves the strongest performance, as illustrated in Appendix~\ref{sec:appendix_figures} Figure~\ref{DMS_PER_TASK}, which shows per-task results using ESM2 15B as an example.
+Statistical significance was assessed using an exact two-sided paired sign test across all 79 shared DMS assays, with Benjamini--Hochberg correction applied separately for top-$k$ recall and absolute Spearman correlation (adjusted $p < 0.05$; full results in Appendix~\ref{sec:appendix_rankings} Table~\ref{tab:dms_significance}).
+Under this analysis, ProGen2-XL ranks first on both aggregate metrics and significantly outperforms 21 of 24 competing models on recall; the three non-significant comparisons involve the closest ProGen2 variants (Base, BFD90) and Tranception L, where differences are small.